 Investment by Tax-Exempt Investors and Regulated Investment Companies.
-Employee benefit plans and most other organizations exempt from federal income tax, including individual retirement accounts and other retirement plans, are subject to federal income tax on their unrelated business taxable income, or UBTI.
+Employee benefit plans and most other organizations exempt from federal income tax, including individual retirement accounts and other retirement plans, are subject to federal income tax on their UBTI.
 Because the Trust is a corporation for federal income tax purposes, an owner of the Fund's shares will not report on its federal income tax return any items of income, gain, loss and deduction that are allocated to the Fund from the MLPs in which the Fund invests.
 Moreover, dividend income from, and gain from the sale of, corporate stock generally does not constitute UBTI unless the corporate stock is debt-financed.
-Therefore, a tax-exempt investor will not have UBTI attributable to its ownership, sale, or the redemption of the Fund's shares unless its ownership is debtfinanced.
+Therefore, a tax-exempt investor will not have UBTI attributable to its ownership, sale, or the redemption of the Fund's shares unless its ownership is debt-financed.
 In general, shares are considered to be debt-financed if the tax-exempt owner of the shares incurred debt to acquire the shares or otherwise incurred a debt that would not have been incurred if the shares had not been acquired.
-Similarly, the income and gain realized from an investment in the Fund's shares by an investor that is a regulated investment company will constitute qualifying income for the regulated investment company.
+Similarly, the income and gain realized from an investment in the Fund's shares by an investor that is a RIC will constitute qualifying income for the RIC.